Lighthit/Discord_Bot/AI/skill/tools-routing.md

   should be the filtered, scoped answer (e.g. "today's task: ..."), not the raw working list.

 ---
-**⚠️ IMPORTANT — "already done" items should not be dumped by default:**
+**⚠️ MANDATORY — "already done" items should not be dumped by default:**

 For a date-scoped query (e.g. "today", "tomorrow", "this week"), the visible answer should focus on what's ACTIONABLE relative to that date — due today, upcoming soon, or explicitly